Risk Factors Dashboard

 Cyber-attacks or other breaches of network or information technology security may cause equipment failure or disruption to our operations.
 Such attacks, which include the use of malware, computer viruses and other means for disruption or unauthorized access, on companies have increased in frequency, scope and potential harm in recent years.
 While, to the best of our knowledge, we have not been subject to cyber-attacks or to other cyber incidents which, individually or in the aggregate, have been material to our operations or financial conditions, the preventive actions we take to reduce the risk of cyber incidents and protect our information technology and networks may be insufficient to repel a major cyber-attack in the future.
 To the extent that any disruption or security breach results in a loss or damage to our data or unauthorized disclosure of confidential information, it could cause significant damage to our reputation, affect our relationship with our customers, suppliers and employees, and lead to claims against us and ultimately harm our business.
 Additionally, we may be required to incur significant costs to protect against damage caused by these disruptions or security breaches in the future.

 We may face litigation in the future.
 As a manufacturer and seller of goods, we are exposed to the risk of litigation for a variety of reasons in addition to reasons relating to intellectual property rights, product liability lawsuits, employee lawsuits, commercial contract disputes, government enforcement actions, and other legal proceedings.
-As a manufacturer and seller of goods, we are exposed to the risk of litigation for a variety of reasons in addition to reasons relating to intellectual property rights, including product liability lawsuits, employee lawsuits, commercial contract disputes, government enforcement actions, and other legal proceedings.
 We cannot assure that future litigation in which we may become involved will not have a material adverse effect on our financial condition, operating results, business performance, and business reputation.

 The costs incurred by us to develop and manufacture our products may be higher than anticipated which could hurt our ability to earn a profit.
 We may incur substantial cost overruns in the development, manufacture, and distribution of products.
 Unanticipated costs may force us to obtain additional capital or financing from other sources and would hinder our ability to earn a profit.
 If we incur cost overruns, there is no assurance that we could obtain the financing or capital to cover them.

 The equipment comprising our products currently charge at rates that are comparable to the average charging speed of competitors, but that may change in the future.
 Our standard EV ARC™ as a stand-alone does not provide a DC Fast Charge, rather, it charges EVs at a Level II pace which is consistent with the majority of installed EV chargers in the U.S. To date, we have found that since most EV trips are relatively short and local, the standard EV ARC™ has satisfied consumer demand.
+Our EV ARC™ HP DC Fast Charging EV Autonomous Renewable Charger can provide a DC Fast Charge, so we believe we can compete in that market.
 Our EV ARC™ HP DC Fast Charging Electric Vehicle Autonomous Renewable Charger can provide a DC Fast Charge, so we believe we can compete in that market.
 Nevertheless, the demand for faster EV charging may increase in the future, requiring us to adjust our marketing and sales strategies.
 There is no assurance that our equipment will remain competitive in the market in the future, causing possible customer complaints and claims, and a loss of sales in the future.

 Our Company depends on key suppliers.
 The Company sources its materials and components from a wide variety of vendors.
 They are standard off-the-shelf components, but these components differ between manufacturers in terms of their specifications and performance.
 If one of these components became unavailable, it could hinder our ability to operate profitably and have a material adverse impact on our operating results, financial condition and business performance.
 We may be able to secure supply from another source and incorporate it in our design, but it would require modifications which could impact product deliveries.
-We would be able to secure supply from another source and incorporate it in our design, but it would require modifications which could impact product deliveries.
 For these components, we maintain adequate supply to mitigate any supply risk.

 We have experienced technological changes in our industry.
 New technologies may prove inappropriate and result in liability to us or may not gain market acceptance by our customers.
 The industries in which we operate are subject to constant technological change.
 Our future success will depend on our ability to appropriately respond to changing technologies and changes in function of products and quality.
 If we adopt products and technologies that are not attractive to consumers, we may not be successful in capturing or retaining a significant share of our market.
 In addition, some new technologies are relatively untested and unperfected and may not perform as expected or as desired, in which event our adoption of such products or technologies may cause us to lose money.

 Existing regulations, and changes to such regulations, may present technical, regulatory and economic barriers to the purchase and use of our products, which may significantly reduce demand for our products.
 Installation of a small number of our products is subject to oversight and regulation in accordance with national and local ordinances, building codes, zoning, environmental protection regulation, utility interconnection requirements for metering and other rules and regulations.
 In particular, our new BeamSpot™ product, designed to provide curbside EV charging through existing or newly installed street lampposts owned by municipalities and utilities, will require close cooperation with, and supervision by, local government agencies.
-In particular, our new EV Standard™ product, designed to provide curbside EV charging through existing or newly installed street lampposts owned by municipalities and utilities, will require close cooperation with, and supervision by, local government agencies.
 We attempt to keep up to date about these requirements on a national, state, and local level, and must design systems to comply with varying standards.
-We attempt to keep up-to-date about these requirements on a national, state, and local level, and must design systems to comply with varying standards.
 Certain cities may have ordinances that increase the cost of installation of our products.
 In addition, new government regulations or utility policies pertaining to power systems are unpredictable and may result in significant additional expenses or delays in the installation of our grid-connected products and, as a result, could cause a significant reduction in demand, especially for our BeamSpot™ product.

 Our media branding and advertising strategy may not be profitable.
+We are able to equip certain of our product platforms with advertising with content that can be controlled directly, and in some cases, remotely.
 We are able to equip our EV ARC™ and Solar Tree® platforms with digital advertising screens with content that can be controlled directly, and in some cases, remotely.
 We may also sell other forms of media across our product platforms, such as naming rights or sponsorship deals, as well as traditional fixed media.
 There is no assurance that the revenue model crafted for this capability will be successful or profitable or will not result in operating losses or rejection by government regulators or consumers.
 Sponsors and advertisers for the service may not materialize or be willing to pay the rates sought by us or our customers.

-Our business may be impacted by the availability to our customers of rebates, tax credits and other financial incentives, the reduction, elimination or uncertainty of which would reduce the demand for our products.
-Many states offer substantial incentives to offset the cost of solar power systems, battery storage systems and EV charging infrastructure.
-These incentives can take many forms, including direct rebates, state tax credits, system performance payments and Renewable Energy Credits (RECs).
-Moreover, the federal government currently offers a 30% tax credit for the installation of solar power systems and associated energy storage systems.
-This credit is in effect until 2032.
-There are additional federal grants available that encourage renewable investment.
-Businesses may also elect to accelerate the depreciation on their systems in the first year of ownership.
+Our business may be adversely affected by changes in the availability of rebates, tax credits and other financial incentives that support the demand for our products.
+Demand for our products is influenced in part by the availability of federal, state and local incentives that support solar power systems, battery storage systems and EV charging infrastructure.
+These incentives can take many forms, including direct rebates, state tax credits, system performance payments Renewable Energy Credits and favorable tax treatment, such as accelerated depreciation.
+These incentives can take many forms, including direct rebates, state tax credits, system performance payments and Renewable Energy Credits (RECs). .
 Uncertainty about the introduction of, reduction in, or elimination of such incentives, or delays or interruptions in the implementation of favorable federal or state laws could substantially increase the cost of our systems to some of our customers, potentially resulting in significant reductions in demand for our products from non-governmental customers, which would negatively impact our sales.
+As a result, our business, financial condition and results of operations could be materially adversely affected.

 Compliance with new and existing environmental laws and rules is required.
 Compliance with new and existing environmental laws and rules could significantly increase construction and start-up costs for our customers, deterring customers from purchasing a small sub-set of our products and services.
-To install Beam’s Solar Tree® products, our customers may be required to obtain and comply with a number of permitting requirements.
+To install Beam Global’s BeamSpot™ or certain other smart cities products, our customers may be required to obtain and comply with a number of permitting requirements.
 As a condition of granting necessary permits, regulators could make demands that increase our customers’ expected costs of construction and operations, in which case they may delay or cancel delivery of certain sub-sets of our products.
 Environmental issues, such as contamination and compliance with applicable environmental standards could arise at any time during the construction and operation of a customer’s project.
 If this occurs, it could require a customer to spend additional resources to remedy the issues and may delay or prevent construction or operation of the project.
 This is why we have focused on the development of autonomous infrastructure products which do not require construction for their deployment.

-The success of our product offering may in some instances require the availability of locations provided by municipalities or private owners of real estate.
+The success of our product offerings may depend, in part, on our ability to secure suitable locations provided by municipalities or private owners of real estate.
 Our ability to sell branding opportunities or licenses could be highly dependent on the availability of real estate to locate our product, or municipal approval for visible branding.
 We cannot assure that these rights will be available to us in the future or will be available on terms acceptable to us.
 The lack of availability of these rights could have a material adverse effect on our results of operations and financial condition in our media business unit.
 We may operate part of our business in which leasing or licensing agreements with venues or municipalities are necessary, so the long-term success of this aspect of our business could depend upon our ability to initiate such agreements and to renew these agreements upon their termination.
 We cannot assure that we will be able to renew these agreements on acceptable terms or at all, or that we will be able to obtain attractive agreements with substitute venues.

 If we do not effectively diversify our bank deposits and investment portfolio, the value and liquidity of our investments may fluctuate substantially, which could affect our access to capital and results of operations in a material way.
 Furthermore, our access to our cash and cash equivalents in amounts adequate to finance our operations could be significantly impaired if the financial institutions with which we have arrangements directly face liquidity constraints or failures.
 Investor concerns regarding the U.S. or international financial systems could result in less favorable commercial financing terms, including higher interest rates or costs and tighter financial and operating covenants, or systemic limitations on access to credit and liquidity sources, thereby making it more difficult for us to acquire financing on acceptable terms or at all.
 Any material decline in available funding or our ability to access our cash and cash equivalents could adversely impact our results of operations and liquidity.